sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_53_ConceptOfStack/Quiz01.md

 **Description**

-a) During the Cleaning up of Stack memory, the subtracted value during allocation is added to the Stack memory, so cleaning up of stack is nothing but an addition.

-b) During the Cleaning up of Stack memory, the subtracted value during allocation is added to the Stack memory, so cleaning up of stack is nothing but an addition.

-c) During the Cleaning up of Stack memory, the subtracted value during allocation is added to the Stack memory, so cleaning up of stack is nothing but an addition.

-d) During the Cleaning up of Stack memory, the subtracted value during allocation is added to the Stack memory, so cleaning up of stack is nothing but an addition.
+During the Cleaning up of Stack memory, the subtracted value during allocation is added to the Stack memory, so cleaning up of stack is nothing but an addition.

 ---
 ---